 Other non-fundraising events that the IceHogs players, coaches and front office staff have participated in include Sharefest, Habitat For Humanity and the team’s Summer Street Hockey Program and Adopt-a-School program.

 Throughout the course of the season, IceHogs players, mascots and staff members make numerous of community appearances.

 Last season alone, the IceHogs organization made over to 200 community appearances with players, front office members and the team’s mascot (Hammy).
-Plus, the team donated over 1200 tickets in 12-13 to local charities and fundraisers.

 For more information about the IceHogs Charitable Foundation or to inquire about having the IceHogs make an appearance at your school or event, contact the team at (815) 986-6465 or send an e-mail to email@example.com.

 To place a donation request, click here and fill out the donation request form.

 IceHogs players have made over 50 hospital visits since the team's inception in 1999.
 Above (left to right) Theo Peckham, Mark McNeill, Joakim Nordstrom, Mac Carruth and Viktor Svedberg visit Swedish American Hospital.